vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     ```bash
      Example:- tanzu isolated-cluster upload-bundle --source-directory ./ --destination-repo registry.example.com/library --ca-certificate /etc/docker/certs.d/registry.example.com/ca.crt
       ```
-  **Note** we can Skip Step 3,4,5 if your Bastion host direct access to private registry . we can directly upload the files from Bastion to Private registry.
+  **Note** we can skip step 3, 4, and 5 if the Bastion host accesses the private registry directly.
+You can directly upload the files from the Bastion host to the private registry.

 1. Install the kubectl utility.